hillerlab/TOGA/README.md

 Command "python setup.py egg_info" failed with error code 1
 ```

-please have a look at these links for a likely solution:
+Please have a look at these links for a likely solution:

 - for Linux:
   - <https://github.com/DOsinga/deep_learning_cookbook/issues/59>